JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

 note: https://nodejs.org/en/ is a great place to start
 note: node version manager (nvm) is a really valuable tool to use https://github.com/nvm-sh/nvm

+note: DEMO HERE!

+note: introTopics/examples/createReactApp contains the practical demo for this slide

+note: Use the CLI tool to initialise an app, and then start it.
+This will show the first thing they will ever see for a fresh react app

 ---

 ## How do I start?